StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

     [..]
     ```

-#### Configure the `/etc/elasticsearch/jvm.options.d/jvm.options` file
+#### Configure JVM options for Elasticsearch

+The Java virtual machine (JVM) is what runs Elasticsearch.
+The JVM options control how much memory Elasticsearch can use, how it manages that memory, and other performance-related settings.
+By default, Java determines heap size automatically, which isn't recommended for production environments and may cause memory contention or out-of-memory errors.

 1. Check if the `/etc/elasticsearch/jvm.options.d/jvm.options` exists.
 If it doesn't, create it.

 2. Open the `/etc/elasticsearch/jvm.options.d/jvm.options` file using a text editor.

-3. In the `jvm.options` file, set the Java virtual machine (JVM) options.
+3. In the `jvm.options` file, set the JVM options.

-    The JVM is what runs Elasticsearch.
-The JVM options control how much memory Elasticsearch can use, how it manages that memory, and other performance-related settings.

-    !!! warning "Heap size configuration"
+    !!! tip "Heap size guidelines for Elasticsearch"
-        Heap allocation [must not exceed 50% of the total system RAM](https://www.elastic.co/search-labs/blog/elasticsearch-heap-size-jvm-garbage-collection){target=_blank}.
+        Heap allocation [must not exceed 50% of the available RAM](https://www.elastic.co/search-labs/blog/elasticsearch-heap-size-jvm-garbage-collection){target=_blank}.
+Available RAM refers to the memory remaining after accounting for the operating system and other services running on the same host.

-        Undefined heap settings may cause memory contention or out-of-memory errors.

-    On a 12 GB RAM system, for example:

     ```yaml
     -Dlog4j2.formatMsgNoLookups=true
-    -Xms6g
-    -Xmx6g
+    -Xms<heap_size>
+    -Xmx<heap_size>
     ```

-    `Xms` defines the initial heap size allocated to the JVM, and `Xmx` sets the maximum heap size.
-Setting them to the same value is recommended for stable performance and predictable garbage collection.
+    Replace `<heap_size>` with the desired heap size. `Xms` sets the initial heap size, and `Xmx` the maximum heap size.

+    {% include-markdown "includes/jvm-options-xms-xmx-same-value.md" %}

+    {% include-markdown "includes/recommended-jvm-values-same-host-elasticsearch.md" %}

 4. Save your modifications in the `jvm.options` file.